bizmanagrcrm/bmml/functions/README.md

 There is also a `scope` variable available in the action code.
 This variable contains the scope of the view that the action was triggered from.
 The fourth argument is the scope of the view that triggered the action.
 If not provided, the function falls back to **this** which will normally be the scope where the call originated (i.e., the caller's scope).
 If the function is invoked explicitly via $root(i.e., $root.executeActionByName(...)), **this** will be **$rootScope**, The resulting scope is available as a variable `scope`in the action code.
 This argument usually does **not** need to be past.
 The fifth argument is an options object.
 This object can contain the following properties:
-- `promiseMode` - if set to true, the function will return a promise that resolves when the action is completed. (default: false)
 - `failSilently` - if set to true, the function will not show any error messages if the action fails. (default: true)

 ### `isArray(value)`